 The term gentiles is used to refer to those who are not Jews or of the literal “seed of Abraham.”
 At the time of Jesus, the gentiles were looked down upon by the Jews.
 But God originally designed that “His people” would spread His true message to all the world and to the gentiles.

-John the Baptist paved the way for this principle when he warned the Jews not to trust their literal ancestry for salvation “Bring forth therefore fruits meet [worthy] for repentance: And think not to say within yourselves, We have Abraham to our father: for I say unto you, that God is able of these stones to raise up children unto Abraham” (Matthew 3:8, 9).
+John the Baptist paved the way for this principle when he warned the Jews not to trust their literal ancestry for salvation.
+He said, “Bring forth therefore fruits meet [worthy] for repentance: And think not to say within yourselves, We have Abraham to our father: for I say unto you, that God is able of these stones to raise up children unto Abraham” (Matthew 3:8, 9).

 Finally, when the Jewish nation rejected Christ and crucified Him, they were temporarily cut off (as a nation not individuals) from the blessings of a relationship with God (Matthew 21:43).
 As a result, the gospel was given to the gentiles, who gladly received it (Romans 11:17,18).

-Eventually, this truth was also understood by Peter the apostle of the Jews, and he affirmed, “Of a truth I perceive that God is no respecter of persons: But in every nation he that feareth him, and worketh righteousness, is accepted with him” (Acts 10:34, 35).
+Eventually, this truth was also understood by Peter the apostle of the Jews.
+Peter had seen in Christ an absence of “respect of persons,” whether the distinctions were of social rank, or knowledge, or wealth.
+This even His enemies acknowledged (Matthew 22:16).
+So, he affirmed, “Of a truth I perceive that God is no respecter of persons: But in every nation he that feareth him, and worketh righteousness, is accepted with him” (Acts 10:34, 35).

 In His service,